Wachusett Regional High School

-Think Globally, Act Locally (Mr. Colwell-Arbour)
+Think Globally, Act Locally (Mrs. Colwell-Arbour)

 The goal of this club is to discuss and raise awareness of global issues and apply similar concepts to our society.
 By looking at problems around the world, we as a club think of ideas that might prevent similar issues on a smaller level from happening in our own school, town etc.

-Ukulele Club (Ms. Girouard)
+Ukulele Club (Mr. Crowley)

 The Ukulele is a fun and easy instrument to learn.
 Members are taught several chords and are able to play songs.
 Aspects of Hawaiian culture are incorporated into the club as well.
 The goal is to build a family of ukulele players at Wachusett.

 This group brings together students who have a passion for playing Ultimate Frisbee.
 One goal is to increase skills for all levels of players.
 Meeting dates are announced in advance.